 UWV: Public Employment services

-There are many companies in the Amsterdam area offering coaching and training services for English-speakers looking to improve their skills or re-evaluate their career goals and aspirations.
-Enlisting the help of a professional life coach may be a good way to get your work life moving forward, so consider it if you would like to hear some tips and ideas.
+Many companies in the Amsterdam area offer coaching and training services for English-speakers looking to improve their skills or re-evaluate their career goals and aspirations.
+Enlisting the help of a professional life coach might be a good way to get your work life moving forward, so consider it if you would like to hear some tips and ideas.

 Protect yourself from exploitation

-Learning the Dutch language is another important step towards safeguarding yourself against rights violations.
-Read more about learning Dutch and the courses offered by the City of Amsterdam.
+Learning Dutch is another important step towards safeguarding yourself against rights violations.
+Read more about studying Dutch and the courses offered by the City of Amsterdam.
 Of course, IN Amsterdam is also available to assist with any questions about living or working in the Amsterdam Area.

 IN Amsterdam partners